 Add warmth and style to your home with a fire

 There’s nothing like sitting round a fire during the colder months.
-Deciding to add a fire to your home doesn’t just have to be about keeping you warm – they create a striking feature in your living room, dining room or bedroom, whatever the weather.
+They create a striking feature in your living room, dining room or bedroom, whatever the weather.

 We’ll take you through your options based on the kind of home you live in.
 Often people who live in new builds or flats think they cannot have a fire, but that’s not the case.
 We'll look at the variety of fires we offer and explain how they work and the different fuel types they might require.
 When it comes to finding the ideal look, a lot of our range is available in both gas and electric options, so you won’t need to compromise on style.
 Plus, you can mix and match your fire with its surrounding elements to create looks that are truly unique.